Hassan-src/CineScope/README.md

 ## 🐛 Issues & Suggestions

-If you find a bug or have a suggestion for improving Nimbus, feel free to open an issue on GitHub.
+If you find a bug or have a suggestion for improving Cinescope, feel free to open an issue on GitHub.

 **GitHub Repository:**